-** Application deadline is April 4, 2019 **
+** Application deadline was April 4, 2019 **

-Students will work in small groups on specific problems drawn from the geosciences.
+Students will work in small groups on specific problems drawn from several fields.
 There will be freedom to try new ideas and the investigations will be guided by the instructors.
 A specific aim will be to promote awareness of the key points in the research process from problem formulation to the articulation of results and their distillation into tools for training future students.
 Each day will begin with an overview giving the appropriate background, motivation, and context for the day’s activity.
 For the rest of the day, there will be ample time for group work which will be punctuated with group reports and short presentations by SAMSI early career mathematical scientists recounting their own experiences in carrying through a research project.